 Comment from Anonymous on Apr 19 2017

 Hi- Yes, we've noticed the same thing this year.
 We've spoken with the Office of Disability Services to clarify the University's policy on service animals.
 Service dogs are defined as those "specially trained to assist persons with visual disabilities, hearing impairments, or mobility impairments by performing specific tasks."
-Service dogs often wear some some of special collar, vest, or harness, but they are not required to do so.
+Service dogs often wear some sort of special collar, vest, or harness, but they are not required to do so.
 UM Libraries welcomes service animals in all of our libraries.

 Assistance animals (e.g. emotional support animals) are only allowed in the owner's campus residence and are not allowed in the Libraries or other campus buildings.
 We will review our signage over the summer and work with our staff to address instances where patrons wish to bring a dog into the library.

 You can see the University's policy on Service and Assistance Animals at: http://www.umarc.miami.edu/arc/Campus-Accessibility.html